deepset-ai/haystack/proposals/text/4284-drop-basecomponent.md

 This type of error reporting was found especially useful for nodes that declare a variable number and name of inputs and outputs depending on their initialization parameters (think of language classifiers, for example).

 One shortcoming is that currently Pipeline "trusts" the nodes to respect their own declarations.
-So if a node states that it will output `intermediate_value`, but outputs something else once run, the Pipeline will fail.
-We accept this failure as a "contract breach", so the Node should fix its behavior.
+So if a node states that it will output `intermediate_value`, but outputs something else once run, `Pipeline` will fail.
+We accept this failure as a "contract breach": the node should fix its behavior and `Pipeline` should not try to prevent such scenarios.

 Note: the draft implementation does not validate the type of the values, but only their names.
 So two nodes might agree to pass a variable called `documents` to each other, but one might output a `Set` when the receiver expects a `List`, and that will cause a crash.
 However, such check can be added, so we can assume types are going to be validated too.